ktc-yuji-torii/confluence-scraper/docs/en/README.md

 - `baseURL`: The base URL of your Confluence instance.
 - `username`: Your Confluence username.
 - `apiToken`: Your Confluence API token.
-- `parentPageID`: The parent page ID in Confluence.
+- `homepageID`: The parent page ID in Confluence.
 - `debug`: Enable debug mode (optional).

 ## Usage